LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/methods/methods.md

 All incoming push messages are received by the host app.
 The host app can choose to fully handle any push message and display a notification message, or partially handle it and allow the SDK to display the notification.

-In a case host app decide to show its own custom notification, it can call handlePushMessage() with showNotification parameter set to false and will parse and return a PushMessage object.
-In any case the push message not related to the SDK, it will return null.
+In case a host app decides to show its own custom notification, it can call handlePushMessage() with showNotification parameter set to false.
+That will parse and return a PushMessage object.
+In a case where the push message is not related to the SDK, it will return null.

 _Note: To get unread messages feature will work properly - host app must call this method upon receiving SDK push messages (whether showing custom notification or not)_.